 - 83. Under the Code, discrimination because of religion or creed is unlawful.
 Since the Code does not define creed, the "Policy on preventing discrimination based on creed" ("Creed Policy") of the Ontario Human Rights Commission (the "Commission") is a useful tool for interpreting and clarifying the law in this area.
-While courts and tribunals have often referred to religious beliefs and practices, creed may also include non-religious belief systems which substantially influence a person's identity, worldview, and way of life.2 - 84.
-Although historically Christian minorities in Ontario often faced more intense creed-based prejudice and discrimination,3 new forms of prejudice against religious people in general have recently emerged owing to an increasingly secular culture.4 - 85.
-People experience discrimination based on creed in many different ways and the Commission identifies "faithism" as one of the most common and problematic because it
+While courts and tribunals have often referred to religious beliefs and practices, creed may also include non-religious belief systems which substantially influence a person's identity, worldview, and way of life. - 84.
+Although historically Christian minorities in Ontario often faced more intense creed-based prejudice and discrimination, new forms of prejudice against religious people in general have recently emerged owing to an increasingly secular culture. - 85.
+People experience discrimination based on creed in many different ways and the Commission identifies "faithism" as one of the most common and problematic because it ascribes negative characteristics to people of faith based on their beliefs, for example, backwardness, irrationality, misogyny, homophobia, and subversion. - 86.
+Faithism can be individual, institutional, or both.
+Individual faithism involves the denigration of religious people who follow beliefs and ways of life that differ from what may be considered

-1 RSO 1990, c H.19.
+&lt;sup>1 RSO 1990, c H.19.